oasis-open/cti-documentation/stix/walkthrough.md

  }
 ```

-Company B creates a Sighting SRO with the **sighting_of_ref** property that references the id of the Indicator object that contains the pattern for the malware hash of the CryptoLocker Malware (first created by Company A).
+Company B creates a Sighting SRO with the <span class="sdo">**sighting_of_ref**</span> property that references the id of the Indicator object that contains the pattern for the malware hash of the CryptoLocker Malware (first created by Company A).
 Company B can publish this back to the TAXII server to let others know they also saw this malware present in their network.
 A STIX diagram with the Sighting object added can be seen below:

 <div class="figure center-block text-center" markdown="span">
 ![STIX 2.0 Diagram 2]({{ site.baseurl }}/img/STIXdiagram2.PNG){: .figure-img .img-fluid}